 This is a great game for preteens and teens

-What You Need – Each player needs a cell phone and to download the Heads Up! app.
+What You Need – Each player needs a cell phone and to download the free apps Heads Up!

 How to Play – One player holds up their phone above their head to show a word on the screen.
-The other players describe the word and the player with the phone tries to guess the word.
-This can be a pretty funny and entertaining game.
+The other players describe the word and the player with the phone tries to guess the correct answer or word.
+Then the next player takes the phone and starts the game over.
+This can be a pretty funny and entertaining game for the .

 What You Need – Free Scattegories Game Generator